permazen/permazen/LAYOUT.md

     ┃ 0x00 ┃ 0x00 ┃ 'Permazen' ┃ -> ┃  Database Format Version  ┃
     ┗━━━━━━┻━━━━━━┻━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-The current format version is [`Layout.CURRENT_FORMAT_VERSION`](https://permazen.github.io/permazen/site/apidocs/io/permazen/core/Layout.html#CURRENT_FORMAT_VERSION),
+The current format version is [`Layout.CURRENT_FORMAT_VERSION`](https://permazen.github.io/permazen/site/apidocs/io/permazen/core/Layout.html#CURRENT_FORMAT_VERSION).

 **Schema Table**

-Schemas are recorded in an indexed list.
-The "schema index" is a positive integer encoded like a storage ID.
+Schema versions are recorded in the Schema Table.
+This table maps small, positive integers to schema versions; the integer is the "schema index" for the schema.
+In the database, schemas are referred to by their schema index, encoded like a storage ID.

-The list can have holes if unused schema(s) have been garbage collected.
-When a new schema is recorded, it always grabs the lowest available schema index.
+Schema indexes are allocated consecutively starting at one.
+There can be holes if unused schema(s) have been garbage collected.
+In any case, when a new schema is recorded, it always grabs the lowest available schema index.

     ┏━━━━━━┳━━━━━━┳━━━━━━━━━━━━━━━━┓    ┏━━━━━━━━━━━━━━━━━━━━━━━━━┓
     ┃ 0x00 ┃ 0x01 ┃  Schema Index  ┃ -> ┃  Compressed Schema XML  ┃
     ┗━━━━━━┻━━━━━━┻━━━━━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━━━━━━━━━━━━━━┛

+Each schema version is recorded as a (compressed) XML document that defines all of the object types, fields, and indexes in that particular schema.
+This includes information that determines how field values are encoded.
+The XML is a serialized representation of a [`SchemaModel`](http://permazen.github.io/permazen/site/apidocs/io/permazen/schema/SchemaModel.html).

-The schema index is stored under each object's key to indicate its schema version (see below).
+A schema index is stored under each object's key to indicate that object's current schema version (see below).

 **Storage ID Table**

-All object types, fields, and composite indexes have an associated [`SchemaId`](http://permazen.github.io/permazen/site/apidocs/io/permazen/schema/SchemaId.html) which is a unique signature corresponding to how the item is encoded in the database, independent of the schema that it belongs to.
+All object types, fields, and composite indexes have an associated [`SchemaId`](http://permazen.github.io/permazen/site/apidocs/io/permazen/schema/SchemaId.html) which is a unique signature corresponding to how that particular item is encoded in the database, independent of the schema that it belongs to.
+Each `SchemaId` is assigned a unique storage ID.
+As mentioned above, an item's encoded storage ID is used as a `byte[]` component when building keys related to the item.

-This means (for example) that objects from different schemas but having the same type name will be stored together, and that fields from different schemas with the same name and encoding will be indexed together.
-This is what makes it possible to return objects from other schema versions when querying by type or index.
+If two items have the same `SchemaId`, then they are encoded the same way in the database, and therefore they can share the same storage ID.

-`SchemaId`'s are hash values generated based on the item type, plus the following:
+`SchemaId`'s are hash values based on the item type plus the following:

-* For object types, their object type names (regardless of the fields they contain)
+* For object types, the object type name (regardless of the fields it contains)
-* For counter fields, their names
+* For counter fields, the field name
-* For simple fields, their names and [`EncodingId`](http://permazen.github.io/permazen/site/apidocs/io/permazen/encoding/EncodingId.html)
+* For simple fields, the field name and [`EncodingId`](http://permazen.github.io/permazen/site/apidocs/io/permazen/encoding/EncodingId.html)
-* For complex fields, their names and the `SchemaId`'s of their sub-fields
+* For complex fields, the names and the `SchemaId`'s of its sub-fields
 * For composite indexes, the `SchemaId`'s of the fields in the index

-Each `SchemaId` is assigned a unique storage ID.
-Storage ID's are used to build keys in the key/value database.
+This means (for example) that objects from different schemas but having the same type name will have the same `SchemaId` and therefore can be stored together, and similarly that fields from different schemas but having the same name and encoding can be indexed together.

+These two facts make it possible to iterate over objects from all schema versions when querying by type or index.
+It is also possible to limit queries to specific schema versions, by intersecting them with the Object Schema Index; see below.

 Storage ID's are allocated consecutively starting at one and stored in the Storage ID Table list: